fallion/iam/README.md

 To parse groups into permissions Kiwi-IAM searches for groups that match `^iam-[\w-]+\.([\w-]+\.?)+$` regular expression (i.e. `iam-foo.bar`).
 For any member of the Okta group `iam-foo.bar`, Kiwi-iam returns `bar` permission for application `foo`.

+It is also possible to configure the caching interval to comply with Okta rate limit via the `OKTA_CACHE_INTERVAL` variable (expects a `time.Duration` value, default `4h`).

 ### Datadog (optional)

 In the current state, Kiwi-IAM sends its logs to datadog; there are three variables configuring this connection: